mysticaltofu/DH150-NATALIEMAZMANIAN/README.md

 <img src="./ararat3.png" width="88%">

 ### Brief Description of the Ararat-Eskijian Museum Website:
-The Museum of Jurassic Technology is one of the most peculiar places I have ever been.
-The museum itself feels like a fever dream; and to an extent, the website does as well.
-The website opens to a home page with very little information aside from the name of the museum, the museum's logo, a quote, and an announcement regarding COVID-19.
-Clicking on the logo leads to a website arragned in a skeumorphic fashion, looking like a gallery itself.
-Relevant visitor information, as well as exhibit information, can be found on subpages which can be arrived at by clicking on the corresponding image.
+The Ararat-Eskijian museum website boasts significantly more modern website design compared to the website of the Museum of Jurassic Technology.
+Relevant information regarding visiting hours is displayed at the very top of the screen, and a rotating image gallery welcomes the user.
+The navigation toolbar at the top of the website is split into relevant categories with appropriate drop down menus.
+Below the image gallery, a COVID-19 message is written in orange text which is likely not accessible for many users, as it lacks contrast.
+Below that, there is an infographic regarding the latest speaker.
+The image seems to have just been placed there with no regard for formatting.
+The scroll bar seems to be pulled to certain resting points, not allowing the user to have full control.

 ### Overall Evalation of the Ararat-Eskijian Museum Website:
-The archaic aesthetic of the website and poor color accessibility contributes to an overall feeling of ... dustiness.
-The website evokes a mood of mysticism, as well as a lack of technological advancement.
-Overall, many heuristics of user interface design were overlooked.
-Although the website offers valuable information, it could be conveyed in a much more human-centered way.
+Although the aesthetic of the website is a bit outdated, the navigation bar as well as rotating image gallery show some steps in the right direction.
+The website provides the user necessary information about upcoming events, but it is posted someone arbitrarily at the bottom of the home page.
+There is a lot of room for improvement here in terms of usability, aesthetics, and effectively relaying information.

 The following chart separately analyzes each heuristic, along with a severity rating from 1-3 (1 = aesthetic problem only, 2 = minor usability problem, 3 = major usability problem: important to fix/top priority).

 Heuristics | Evaluations
 ------------ | -------------
-#1: Visibility of system status | Content in the first column
+#1: Visibility of system status | Content in the first column (3)
 #2: Match between system and the real world | Content in the second column
 #3: User control and freedom | Content
 #4: Consistency and standards | Content